 The LDRC Consortium was established in 1989 as a primary means for developing knowledge on the causes, origins, and developmental course of learning disabilities.
-Projects studied by the Consortium address learning disabilities that affect reading, writing, and mathematics and include a focus on individuals from underrepresented groups and those with co-occurring conditions that may impact their learning.
+Projects studied by the consortium address learning disabilities that affect reading, writing, and mathematics and include a focus on individuals from underrepresented groups and those with co-occurring conditions that may impact their learning.

-Studies conducted by the LDRC Consortium generated a critical part of the research cited in the Report of the National Reading Panel: Teaching Children to Read, which provided the foundation for the No Child Left Behind Act of 2001 (Public Law 107-110) and subsequent education-related legislation.
-Consortium research also provided key data that was used for the revision and reauthorization of the Reauthorization of the Individuals with Disabilities Education Act (Public Law 108-446) in 2004, which allowed states to consider alternative approaches in the classification of learning disabilities.
+Studies conducted by the consortium generated a critical part of the research cited in the Report of the National Reading Panel: Teaching Children to Read.
+Consortium research also provided key data that was used in the Reauthorization of the Individuals with Disabilities Education Act (Public Law 108-446) in 2004, which allowed states to consider alternative approaches in the classification of learning disabilities.

-The Consortium is supported by the NICHD Child Development and Behavior Branch (CDBB) and is currently the only center program funded by the Branch.
-The Consortium presently includes four research centers that currently involve numerous research sites and a large cohort of investigators with expertise in diverse topics related to learning disabilities.
+The consortium is supported by NICHD’s Child Development and Behavior Branch (CDBB) and is complemented by the Learning Disabilities Innovation Hub initiative.
+The consortium presently includes three research centers that involve numerous research sites and a large cohort of investigators with expertise in diverse topics related to learning disabilities.
 Funding for the centers is through a Specialized Research Center Grant award mechanism (P50) that allows for highly synergistic group efforts to tackle thematic research topics and create career-enhancing, mentored opportunities for the next generation of learning disabilities scholars.

-LDRC Consortium research includes basic and translational studies to elucidate the cognitive, linguistic, neurobiological, and genetic mechanisms of reading and writing.
+LDRC Consortium research includes basic and translational studies to elucidate the cognitive, linguistic, neurobiological, and genetic mechanisms of reading, writing, and mathematics.